web4locals/GenerationProject/Readme2.md

 ![Screenshot 2022-06-07 120020](https://user-images.githubusercontent.com/105700512/172302587-9b962826-0e49-4ad4-b35e-1dd6c20aa4d3.png)

-#Things we would like to acheve.
+#Things we would like to achieve..

- Fix scematics in html, add a remove button, make it mobile friendly, and start all over again using css grids :P
+ Fix schematics in html, add a remove button, make it mobile friendly, and start all over again using css grids :P

  Personal skills I need to work on.
 Time management Communication, Productivity(speed), Bootstrap.